 This is why having an easy-to-use time tracking system in place is so important.
 If your time tracking tool is too complex, your team will forget to use it.
-That’s why Rodeo enables users to track their time in two ways: either start a stopwatch when you begin working on a project task or simply add a timecard later on if you forget.
+That’s why Rodeo Drive enables users to track their time by either starting the stopwatch in their planner when they begin working on a project task or by adding a timecard later on.

 Access reports on profitability metrics

-All of Rodeo’s features are interconnected, which allows us to bring users automatically generated reports with a range of insights based on your team’s usage of the platform.
+All of Rodeo Drive’s features are interconnected, which allows us to bring users automatically generated reporting data with a range of insights based on your team’s usage of the platform.

-Users can access four reports in Rodeo: time registration, employee productivity, work in progress, and closed projects.
-Reports can be filtered by client, project, or team member, so you can easily understand how each team member contributed to project success.
+Users can access their project data in Rodeo Drive's "Reports" tab for extra visibility into their project finances and time registration.
+Report data can be filtered by client, project, or team member, so you can easily understand how each team member contributed to project success.

 What are you waiting for?
-Sign up for Rodeo’s free trial today to see if the tool can help you bring your project profitability to new heights.
+Try Rodeo Drive for free today to see if the tool can help you bring your project profitability to new heights.